DQGriffin/rc-next-template/README.md

 1. Create an app in the RingCentral developer portal
 2. Create a .env file in the root of the directory and supply your app's credentials.
 See the environment variables section below
 3. Run `npm run dev`
-4. Go to the URL in your browser and behold the gratest starting point you've ever seen in your life
+4. Go to the URL in your browser and behold the geatest starting point you've ever seen in your life

 ## Environment variables
 ```